Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Discussion and Perspectives

-\al{While our method is inspired by previous works in ultrasound imaging\al{~\cite{ODonnell1988,Mallart1994,varslot2004eigenfunction,robert2008green,montaldo2011time}}, it features several distinct and important differences.
-The first one is its primary building block: The broadband \al{FR} matrix that precisely selects all \la{of} the \la{singly-scattered} echoes originating from each focal point. \la{This} is a decisive step since it \la{greatly} reduces the detrimental contribution of out-of-focus and multiply-scattered echoes.
+While our method is inspired by previous works in ultrasound imaging\al{~\cite{ODonnell1988,Mallart1994,varslot2004eigenfunction,robert2008green,montaldo2011time}}, it features several distinct and important differences.
+The first one is its primary building block: The broadband \al{FR} matrix that precisely selects all \la{of} the \la{singly-scattered} echoes originating from each focal point. \la{This} is a decisive step since it \la{greatly} reduces the contribution of: (\textit{i}) out-of-focus echoes thanks to ballistic time gating; (\textit{i}) multiply-scattered echoes by means of an adaptive confocal filter.
 Secondly, the matrix approach provides a generalization of the virtual transducer interpretation~\cite{robert2008green}.
-By decoupling the location of the input and output focal spot\la{s}, this approach becomes flexible enough to identify and correct for aberrations at both input and output and in any correction basis\al{, in contrast with previous works~\cite{robert2008green,montaldo2011time, chau2019locally,bendjador2020svd}}. \al{Matrix imaging} can thus easily be applied to focused excitations, diverging waves, or to other geometries like curved probes or phase\la{d} arrays.}
+By decoupling the location of the input and output focal spot\la{s}, this approach becomes flexible enough for a local estimation and compensation of aberrations at both input and output and in any correction basis, thereby unifying the different methods developed in the past for aberration correction from a single basis~\cite{robert2008green,montaldo2011time,Jaeger2015SosMap,chau2019locally,bendjador2020svd}.